 - To achieve full and productive employment and decent work for all women and men including youngster and people with disabilities by 2030.

 - Goal 12: Responsible to produce and consume

 - To drastically reduce wastes by 2030, through preventing generation of wastes, reducing, recycling and reusing wastes.

 5CharityTo preserve KIMONO culture

-- We will donate 10% of our sales to contribute to the preservation of KIMONO culture.
+- We will donate a part of our sales to contribute to the preservation of KIMONO culture.